BStefansen-lightbox/test_lbx_broadband_api/README.md

 ## Using the API

 ```
-# list all records in the portal submissions table
+# list top 5 records in the portal submissions table

 /portal/submissions
 ```